Shabeeb321/Car-Price-Prediction-Using-ML-With-Python/README.md

 8. Transmission: Transmission type (Manual or Automatic)
 9. Owner: Number of previous owners of the car

-The dataset is loaded from car data.csv and is cleaned and preprocessed for modeling.
+The dataset is loaded from car_dataset.csv and is cleaned and preprocessed for modeling.